ComfyUI Extension: String Constructor (Text-Formatting)

 String-Formatting syntax

-- In the text-formatting node, you just put your
+- You just put your

 - Also keep in mind, that while naming your sub-strings, you must follow the same restrictions python imposes on any variable names: only ASCII letters, digits and underscore are allowed + the name can't start with a digit.
 So: